dustlang/cargo/src/doc/src/reference/workspaces.md

 The key points of workspaces are:

-* All packages share a common `Cargo.lock` file which resides in the *workspace root*.
+* All packages share a common `Payload.lock` file which resides in the *workspace root*.
 * All packages share a common [output directory], which defaults to a directory named `target` in the *workspace root*.
 * The [`[patch]`][patch], [`[replace]`][replace] and [`[profile.*]`][profiles]
-  sections in `Cargo.toml` are only recognized in the *root* manifest, and ignored in member crates' manifests.
+  sections in `Payload.toml` are only recognized in the *root* manifest, and ignored in member crates' manifests.

 ### The `[workspace]` section

-The `[workspace]` table in `Cargo.toml` defines which packages are members of the workspace:
+The `[workspace]` table in `Payload.toml` defines which packages are members of the workspace:

 ```toml